ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 -	Perform a Failover
 -	Restore a Single VPG
 -	Perform a Move operation
--	Configure Extended Journal Copy in Kubernetes Environments Z4K supports backing up Kubernetes workloads and their data to an Extended Journal Copy and restoring them from the Extended Journal Copy to the original site, or to a different site/namespace.
+-	Configure Extended Journal Copy in Kubernetes Environments</br>
+	Z4K supports backing up Kubernetes workloads and their data to an Extended Journal Copy and restoring them from the Extended Journal Copy to the original site, or to a different site/namespace.
--	Protect Ingress Controller Resources
+-	Protect Ingress Controller Resources</br>
 	Z4K supports replicating Ingress Controller Resources so networking configuration can be replicated and easily deployed on the recovery site.

 #### Creating a VPG